Yes, it’s safe to check your own credit score

 Can checking my credit score hurt my credit?

 When a lender checks your credit, that can have a minor negative impact on your score.
 But when you yourself check your score, it has no impact.

 There are two types of credit checks: “hard” inquiries and “soft” inquiries.

 Applying for a loan or credit card requires a hard credit inquiry, which usually affects your score by less than five points.
 But you don’t need to apply for a loan to check your credit.

 You can easily check your own credit without going into a bank or applying for a loan.
 When you do this yourself, it’s considered a "soft" check.
 Soft checks do not impact your score.

 You can check your own credit as often as you like and your credit score will not be affected.

 How to check your credit score for free

 It’s a good idea to regularly check your credit to ensure your reports are error-free.
 You want to keep an eye out for mistakes or incorrect marks that could affect your ability to get approved for loans in the future.

-There are three credit reporting bureaus, and by law each one is required to give you a free credit report every 12 months.
-Visit annualcreditreport.com to request your free reports from Equifax, TransUnion and Experian.
+There are three credit reporting bureaus, and by law, each one is required to give you a free credit report every 12 months.
+Visit annualcreditreport.com to request your free reports from the three credit reporting bureaus—Equifax, TransUnion and Experian.
 You’ll get separate reports from each one detailing your full credit history.